milankragujevic/MyGoBot.org-Server-Emulator/README.md

 # How to use
 If you haven’t already, download [NodeJS](https://nodejs.org/en/download/).<br><br>
 Download the whole Repository as a zip file, unzip it and open the new folder.
 Now hit `Shift` while pressing `Right Click` and select “Open Command prompt” .<br><br>
+Type in `certmgr`<br>
+Now right click on "trusted root certification authorities" go to "all task" and click on "import".
+Now selct the `cert.cert` file and just proceed all other steps.
+After you've imported the cert, you can proceed.<br><br>

 Now type in `npm i` and wait. <br><br>
 Now open up your Editor with admin rights and open the `hosts` file, which is located in ` %windir%/system32/drivers/etc`. <br>